 - Don’t try to shortcut their process – they have the process for a reason and they need to follow it.

-How should sales people behave?
+How should sales people behave with professional buyers?

 Most sales people feel the pressure, tension and stress inherent in any high stakes negotiations and don’t like it.
 This loss of courage pushes them to fall back into a dangerous mindset, out of fear of losing the deal or damaging the relationship.

 But actually what sales people should do when faced with tension, stress or pressure is to welcome the reactions and know they have the skills to do what makes them truly effective, even with the most demanding buyers.

 Of course, this is far easier said than done.
 Most people – in sales or not – revert to one of two comfort zones: flight or fight.